Anti-Scam Guide: Protect Your Wallet and Your Peace of Mind

 Fake Tech Support Scams (The "Your Computer Is Sick" That Isn't)

-The fake "remedy" is the next step: scammers ask the victim to download an application that allows remote control of the computer, or install a real virus, or simply simulate a problem.
-They then charge a fee to "fix" what they themselves created or invented.
-[3] The scare tactic of the user and claiming problems exploits fear and lack of technical knowledge.
-Requests for payment through untraceable methods, such as bank transfers, gift cards, or cash apps, are a strong indicator of fraud.
-[3] Legitimate tech support companies do not approach users with aggressive pop-ups or demand immediate remote access and payment through untraceable means.
-The legitimacy of the approach and the payment methods are the main red flags.
+The next step is the fake "remedy": scammers ask the victim to download an application that allows remote control of the computer, or install a real virus, or simply simulate a problem.
+Then, they charge a fee to "fix" what they themselves created or invented.
+[3] The tactic of scaring the user and claiming problems exploits fear and lack of technical knowledge.
+Requesting payment through untraceable methods, such as bank transfer, gift cards, or money apps, is a strong indicator of fraud.
+[3] Legitimate technical support companies do not approach users with aggressive pop-ups or demand immediate remote access and payment through untraceable means.
+The legitimacy of the approach and the payment methods are the main warning signs.

-E-Commerce Scams and Fake Websites (The Dream Purchase That Turns Into a Nightmare)
+E-commerce Scams and Fake Websites (The Dream Purchase That Turns into a Nightmare)

 MLM (Multi-Level Marketing) Scams / Pyramid Schemes (The Promise of Wealth That Only Enriches the Top)

-What is the "Task Scam"
+What is a "Task Scam"?

-The Crucial Differentiation: TaskRevolution vs. "Task Scam"
+A Crucial Differentiation: Task Revolution vs. "Task Scam"

 The Golden Rule: "Too Good to Be True"